EmilyNemy/WaterManagement/README.md

 ## Running the application
 To run the application, run the following command:
-`gradle run`
+`gradle run -args="sample_input/input4.txt"`

-Change the file location in the `Main.java` file to the location of the input file. e.g `String filePath = "sample_input/input4.txt";`
+Change the file location accordingly or change the content of the file accordingly.

+Some improvements to
-Som improvements to add are remove the magic numbers in the `WaterAllotment.java`
+- add are remove the magic numbers in the `WaterAllotment.java`
+- Make the WaterAllotment class a class